yyutong/tp/docs/UserGuide.md

 Format: `add a/AMOUNT c/CATEGORY D/DATE d/DESCRIPTION`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
+1. An amount of an expense must be positive.
-A date can be given in one of these two forms:
+2. A date can be entered in one of these two forms:
-i) A date is given as a single integer, corresponding to how many days ago.E.g: 1 means you made the expenses one day ago. ii) A date is given as the exact date in YYYY-MM-DD format.
+i) Enter date as a single integer, corresponding to how many days ago.
+E.g: 1 means you made the expenses one day ago. ii) Enter date as the exact date in YYYY-MM-DD format.
 E.g: 2020-10-28
 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**